19 destinations that defined 2019

 But that's changing quickly, as global travelers seek out lesser-known spots with fascinating local culture and all the usual tranquility that comes with sand and surf.

-After a roller coaster 2019, we could all use a bit sun-splashed rest and relaxation.
+After a roller coaster 2019, we could all use a bit of sun-splashed rest and relaxation.

-Katia Hetter, Silvia Marchetti, David Allan, Karla Cripps, Stacey Lastoe, Shivani Vora, Lilit Marcus, Richard Quest, Barry Neild, Doug Criss, Christina Maxouris, Nick Watt, Jack Guy, Julia Buckley and Tamara Hardingham-Gill contributed to this story.
+Katia Hetter, Silvia Marchetti, David Allan, Karla Cripps, Stacey Lastoe, Shivani Vora, Lilit Marcus, Richard Quest, Barry Neild, Doug Criss, Christina Maxouris, Nick Watt, Jack Guy, Julia Buckley, Tamara Hardingham-Gill and Melanie Haiken contributed to this story.